TerrenceHung/CSCD27-F16/labs/11/README.md

 ## Cross-Site Request Forgery (CSRF)

 As Mallory, update Mallory's profile picture with the following address.
-Refresh the main several times.
+Refresh the main page several times.
 What do you observe?

 ```
 http://localhost:8080/post.php?msg=Worm%20Attack